Let’s build the future that we want to live in.

 How to Divide Founder Equity: 4 Criteria to Discuss

-Every founding team is different in terms of whether co-founders are peers or near peers or if there are broad disparities in terms of seniority and experience.
-Founding splits typically acknowledge that more senior folks or folks in C-level positions will have a larger founders’ equity percentage than more junior or staff-level co-founders.
+- Experience/Seniority/Role.
+Every founding team is different in terms of whether co-founders are peers or near-peers, or if there are broad disparities in terms of seniority and experience.
+Founding splits typically acknowledge that more senior founders or teammates in C-level positions will have a larger founders’ equity percentage than more junior or staff-level co-founders.

-Sometimes some of the co-founders provide personal startup capital (hard cash) at a company’s inception, and often they will receive a larger portion of founders’ common equity as a result, rather than structuring their capital as a separate investment via preferred equity or convertible note.
+- Capital Investment & Sweat Equity.
+Sometimes some of the co-founders provide personal startup capital (hard cash) at a company’s inception.
+Often they will receive a larger portion of founders’ common equity as a result, rather than structuring their capital as a separate investment via preferred equity or convertible note.
 In other cases, some co-founders might forgo salary early on (if their personal circumstances permit) to earn an additional share of “sweat” equity.
 Both of these are typically reflected in the founder equity split.

+- Prior & Ongoing Involvement.
 A co-founder’s equity should also be reflective of their on-going involvement in the company.
-For example, it’s not uncommon for there to be a couple co-founders at the inception of a company.
-But sometimes, for a variety of reasons, one or more of the co-founders won’t be involved on a full-time basis going forward.
-Those co-founders that are there for the long haul and working full-time should have a larger chunk of equity (typically multiple times that of co-founders not working full-time on the venture).
+In my experience, too often the bulk of the attention is paid on what’s been contributed to the company to date, rather than the more important issue of what is going to be contributed in the future.
+Occasionally, one or more of the co-founders won’t be involved on a full-time basis going forward – those co-founders that are there for the long haul and working full-time should have a larger chunk of equity (typically multiple times that of co-founders not working full-time on the venture).
 Co-founder equity should have vesting periods (or lapsing repurchase rights) so if a co-founder departs substantially earlier than others, their stake in the business is accordingly smaller.

+- Ideation/IP.
 Sometimes a portion of founders’ equity splits are attributed to “who came up with the idea” or to actual IP that’s brought into the business at inception.
-For most software and internet startups, the hard IP coming in isn’t usually an issued patent, which is obviously different for biotech or other kinds of startups.
-Sometimes, however, there’s an existing code base that one co-founder brings.
-In general, successful startups are based on execution and not an idea, so I personally attribute a pretty small portion of the co-founder equity split to this factor, though entrepreneurs sometimes use it in their frameworks.
+For most software and internet startups (unlike biotech or other deep tech startups), the hard IP coming in isn’t usually an issued patent, but rather an existing code base that one co-founder brings.
+In general, successful startups are based on execution and not merely idea, so I personally attribute a small portion of the split to this factor, though entrepreneurs do use it in their frameworks.